Tea: Early tea drinking

 The earliest known physical evidence of tea was discovered in 2016 in the mausoleum of Emperor Jing of Han in Xi'an, indicating that tea from the genus Camellia was drunk by Han dynasty emperors as early as the second century BC.
 The Han dynasty work "The Contract for a Youth", written by Wang Bao in 59 BC, contains the first known reference to boiling tea.
 Among the tasks listed to be undertaken by the youth, the contract states that "he shall boil tea and fill the utensils" and "he shall buy tea at Wuyang".
 The first record of tea cultivation is dated to this period, during which tea was cultivated on Meng Mountain (蒙山) near Chengdu.
 Another early credible record of tea drinking dates to the 3rd century AD, in a medical text by the Chinese physician Hua Tuo, who stated, "to drink bitter t'u constantly makes one think better."
 However, before the Tang dynasty, tea-drinking was primarily a southern Chinese practice centered in Jiankang.
 Tea was disdained by the Northern dynasties aristocrats, who describe it as inferior to yogurt.
-It became widely popular during the Tang dynasty, when it spread to Korea, Japan, and Vietnam.
+It became widely consumed during the Tang dynasty, when it spread to Korea, Japan, and Vietnam.
 The Classic of Tea, a treatise on tea and its preparations, was written by the 8th century Chinese writer, Lu Yu.
 The current Chinese word for tea (茶) appeared in The Classic of Tea by removing a stroke from the word tu.
 Lu was known to have influenced tea drinking on a large part in China.